 - Chickens are the EASIEST animal we’ve ever owned!
 Put a bucket of food out once a week, make sure they have water- and that’s it- REALLY!

-- If you walk too close to a chicken and they are scared- they do a “Chicken Squat”!
+- If you walk too close to a chicken and they are scared- some of them do a “Chicken Squat”!

 - I had several chickens die……of chicken pox! (not like our chicken pox, but a poultry variety!)